AlpKaracakol/data_driven_magnetic_soft_material_design/README.md

 ## (1) System requirements

 We have tested on Ubuntu 22.04.3 LTS in Python 3.10 (on PC with i7-1165G7 @ 2.80GHz × 8, and 32 GB RAM).
-While the example codes and development is made on PC with a mall number of cores (4-16), the main run files of the demonstrations are run within a cluster environment on 51 cores, 100 GB RAM (Ubuntu 22.04.3 LTS in Python 3.10).
-It is suggested to run with a high number of cores (>25) for feasible run times.
+While the the development is made on a PC with a small number of cores (4-16), the main run files of the demonstrations are run within a cluster environment on 51 cores, 100 GB RAM (Ubuntu 22.04.3 LTS in Python 3.10).
+It is suggested that the run should have a high number of cores (>25) for feasible run times.

 ## (2) Python requirements